 At age 65 this is the same monthly purchasing power as $5,638 and at 85 it’s $3,122.

-Sure, hopefully, we’ve had our house paid off, rarely get new cars, and settle down into watching TV 8 hours a day.
-However, some people’s expenses actually increase once they retire.
-They now have the time to travel, play golf or a massage every week.
+Sure, hopefully, we’ve had our house paid off, rarely get new cars, and settle down to watch TV 8 hours a day.
+However, some people’s expenses increase once they retire.
+They now have the time to travel, play golf, or get a massage every week.
 What about medical bills?
 You know they’re coming, it just depends on how big they’re going to be.
 The average retired couple spends approximately $250,000 during retirement just on premiums!
 Are you helping your grandchildren through college?
 Helping your adult children through, well, adulting.
 There are so many factors and possibilities being supported on an ever-dwindling income.

 So let’s reverse engineer it.
-Let’s figure out the kind of life we want in retirement, the things that are important to us, that we think may be important to us, and create a buffer the unexpected.
+Let’s figure out the kind of life we want in retirement, the things that are important to us, that we think may be important to us and create a buffer for the unexpected.

-Lastly, using simple 401k calculator lets see how much we really need to be contributing to hit our goals.
+Lastly, using a simple 401k calculator let’s see how much we really need to be contributing to hit our goals.